-When SMF indicates that the dynamic satellite backhaul is used to serve the PDU Session, the PCF may use QoS monitoring (as described in clause 6.1.3.21) to get reports for the packet delay (defined in clause 5.45.2 of TS 23.501 [2]).
+When SMF indicates that the dynamic satellite backhaul is used to serve the PDU Session, the PCF may generate authorized QoS Monitoring policy for locally configured service data flows based on local policy.
+This allows the PCF to use QoS monitoring (as described in clause 6.1.3.21) to get reports for the packet delay (defined in clause 5.45.2 of TS 23.501 [2]).